Governing Climate Futures

-Aarti Gupta, Ingrid Boas, Myanna Lahsen, and Mattijs Smits.
+Aarti Gupta, Ingrid Boas, Ina Möller and Mattijs Smits

-ENP climate research focuses on five thematic areas:
+ENP climate research focuses on inter alia six thematic areas:

 First, we investigate the central role of information and transparency in governing climate change.
 Is more transparency always better, and does disclosed information empower and help to further accountability, as is often assumed?
 ENP research deploys a critical perspective on how transparency becomes a new site of political and power conflicts in this realm, with implications for accountable and effective climate governance.

-Second, we examine multilateral climate negotiations and arrangements, including the new climate mitigation mechanism of REDD+ (Reducing Emissions from Deforestation and Forest Degradation), wherein developed countries compensate developing countries for reducing carbon emissions from deforestation or forest degradation.
+Fourth, we analyze the climate mitigation mechanism of REDD+ (Reducing Emissions from Deforestation and Forest Degradation) within the multilateral climate regime, wherein developed countries compensate developing countries for reducing carbon emissions from deforestation or forest degradation.
 ENP is a co-founder of the REDD@WUR network at Wageningen, consisting of 80 researchers in about 30 countries working on various REDD+ questions.

-Fifth, we analyse the dynamics of ICT-enabled environmental and climate migration, with a focus on climate vulnerable regions of the Global South.
+Sixth, we study the dynamics of ICT-enabled environmental and climate migration, with a focus on climate vulnerable regions of the Global South.

 ENP climate-related research draws on a variety of theoretical perspectives, including international relations, political science, science and technology studies, and development studies.
 This includes theories of international negotiations and diplomacy, informational governance, transition theory, political ecology and risk society.